tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Notice that in this case, both \\( K_{Ss} \\) and \\( K_{Ox}\\) are aggregate keys.

 Notice also that because the script resolves to an aggregate key \\( K_s\\) neither Alice nor Bob can claim the commitment \\( C_s\\) without the other party's key.
 If either party tries to cheat by editing the input, the script validation will fail.

-If either party tries to cheat by creating a new output, the offset will not validate correctly as the offset locks the output of the transaction.
+If either party tries to cheat by creating a new output, the script offset will not validate correctly as the script offset locks the output of the transaction.

 A base node validating the transaction will also not be able to tell this is an aggregate transaction as all keys are aggregated Schnorr signatures.
 But it will be able to validate that the script input is correctly signed, thus the output public key is correct and that the \\( \so\\) is correctly calculated, meaning that the commitment \\( C_x\\) is the correct UTXO for the transaction.

 To summarise, the information required for creating a multiparty UTXO is as follows: